gravytates/GamerGoals/README.md

 * As a user, I want to click a button or fill out a form to fund a project.
 * As a user, I want the option to post my own project that seeks funding.
 * As an administrator, I want to add, update, or delete projects as necessary.
 (User authentication is required).
+* As an administrator, I want to be able to securely sign in and out of my admin account.
 * As a user, I want to select a platform to view a page containing all projects in that platform.

 ## Prerequisites